oracle/python-oracledb/doc/src/api_manual/module.rst

     query notification and high availability event notifications.
 The default value is False.

+    The ``externalauth`` parameter is a boolean that determines whether to use external authentication.
+This value is only used in the python-oracledb Thick mode.
+The default value is False.

     If the ``mode`` parameter is specified, it must be one of the :ref:`connection authorization modes <connection-authorization-modes>`
     which are defined at the module level.
-This value is used in both the python-oracledb Thin and Thick modes.The default value is 0.
+This value is used in both the python-oracledb Thin and Thick modes.The default value is :data:`oracledb.AUTH_MODE_DEFAULT`.

     The ``disable_oob`` parameter is expected to be a boolean that indicates whether out-of-band breaks should be disabled.
 This value is only used